Olympus OM1n

-Today is World Photo Day, 177 years since photography was ‘invented’.
-So what better day for a blog post, not that I need an excuse.
+Today is World Photography Day, 177 years since photography was ‘invented’.
+So what better day for a blog post, not that I need an excuse?
 I have already tried an OM1.
 I reskinned it and sold it to a friend.
 I saw it recently when he brought it to a work event.
-My first thought was “ooh what a pretty camera!”, then I realised which camera is was and really regretted selling it.
+My first thought was “Ooh what a pretty camera!”, then I realised which camera it was and regretted selling it.
 So, when I saw another in the junk bin I had to have it.
-This time it was the OM1n, which has a few improvements to the original version.
+This time it was the OM1n, which had a few improvements to the original version.
 I left the sale tag on to remind me how lucky I am, an OM1n for less than $20.

-I am not going to go into the details of the camera function as I have already talked about a very similar one.
+I will not go into the details of the camera function as I have already talked about a very similar one.
 Plus this website has a fantastic review of this particular camera.
 A great blog and super photographer.

 I was fairly confident this camera worked after I put in a hearing aid battery, A675/D6 which is a good replacement for the old mercury batteries.
 I didn’t even bother putting in an adapter.
-I just took off the blue label and left it for 30 mins to activate then carefully put it in the clean compartment, making sure it touched both connectors.
+I just took off the blue label and left it for 30 minutes to activate it, then carefully put it in the clean compartment.
+I made sure it touched both connectors.
 Then I slapped in an expired film and went off to see some sunflowers.

 The only issue I had with the camera was the film advance, it was a little stiff, but not overly so.

-Ok so the other issue I have is the quality of the scans.
+Ok, so the other issue I have was the quality of the scans.
 Here is the index print from the developer.

 Keep or sell: hello contax 167 MA , since getting that I have decided to sell my Olympus collection…bar one, I haven’t decided on the one but probably OM4.
 This one…sold.